nejckorasa/mac-docker-go/README.md

 # mac-docker-go

-Script to make your life easier starting/restarting/killing Docker daemon on MacOS
+Script to make your life easier starting/restarting/killing Docker daemon on MacOS.
+It is *not* written in Go.

 ```
 Usage: dockergo [options]